List of Stateside Puerto Rican communities: Massachusetts

-In Massachusetts, the largest Puerto Rican populations are in Holyoke, Springfield, Fitchburg, Lowell, Worcester, Lawrence, Lynn, Boston, Southbridge, Haverhill, Chicopee, Chelsea, Taunton, and New Bedford.
+In Massachusetts, the largest Puerto Rican populations are in Holyoke, Springfield, Chicopee, Southbridge, Fitchburg, Leominster, Worcester, Lowell, Lawrence, Methuen, Haverhill, Lynn, Boston, Chelsea, Brockton, Fall River, Taunton, and New Bedford.
 The highest percentage of Puerto Ricans in the US proper can be found in Holyoke.
 Puerto Ricans continue to dominate demographically in the central and western parts of the state.
 Large portions of the state's Puerto Rican population is in the Boston area.

 Rhode Island

 In Rhode Island, there is a large Puerto Rican population, vast majority of which live in Providence County, especially the cities of Providence, Cranston, Pawtucket, Central Falls, and Woonsocket.
+There are smaller numbers of Puerto Ricans in other parts of the state, like Newport.

-The South
+Puerto Ricans in the South

-The Southern United States is home to 1.3 million Puerto Ricans, comprising 29% of the Puerto Rican population nationwide.
+The Southern United States is home to 1.98 million Puerto Ricans, comprising 35% of the Puerto Rican population nationwide.